In furtherance of the purposes of this chapter, a new community authority may:

 (R) Appropriate for its use, under sections 163.01 to 163.22 of the Revised Code, any land, easement, rights, rights-of-way, franchises, or other property in the new community district required by the authority for community facilities.
 The authority may not so appropriate any land, easement, rights, rights-of-way, franchises, or other property that is not included in the new community district.

-(S) In the case of a new community authority established within three years after the effective date of H.B.
-225 of the 129th general assembly [March 22, 2012], enter into any agreements as may be necessary, appropriate, or useful to support a new community development program, including, but not limited to, cooperative agreements or other agreements with political subdivisions for services, materials, or products; for the administration, calculation, or collection of community development charges; or for sharing of revenue derived from community development charges, community facilities, or other sources.
+(S) Enter into any agreements as may be necessary, appropriate, or useful to support a new community development program, including, but not limited to, cooperative agreements or other agreements with political subdivisions for services, materials, or products; for the administration, calculation, or collection of community development charges; or for sharing of revenue derived from community development charges, community facilities, or other sources.
 The agreements may be made with or without consideration as the parties determine.

 Amended by 128th General AssemblyFile No.31, HB 313, §1, eff.
 7/7/2010.